-How to Make a Modern Home Look Rustic
+How to Make a Modern Home Look Old

-Have you ever found yourself staring at an image of a beautifully designed rustic home, knowing full-well that you will never be able to achieve that drool-worthy aesthetic in your own?
+Have you ever found yourself staring at an image of a beautiful old and rustic home, knowing full-well that you will never be able to achieve that drool-worthy aesthetic in your own?
 Perhaps your new-build home possesses typical box room magnolia walls, or, maybe your space is sublimely contemporary but vacant of any sort of rustic character.

 It’s a common issue raised by many frustrated homeowners who dream of a characterful, rustic home.
-In this post, we delve into a few key pointers to help turn your bland magnolia into enviable rustic as we answer the question: how do I make my modern home look rustic?
+In this post, we delve into a few key pointers to help turn your bland magnolia into enviable rustic as we answer the question: how do I make my new home look old?

 Find inspiration from rustic interiors you love

 Perhaps we’re starting with the obvious.
 But seriously, all good interior overhauls start with some sort of inspiration.
 There really is no such thing as an original idea so the best place to start is to pin as many images as possible and build a mood board of what you’re looking to achieve.